dojo/docs/developer/design/loader.rst

 .. code-block :: javascript

   define(
-    moduleId,      // (optional, string)
-    dependencies,  // (optional, array of strings)
-    factory        // (any)
-  )
+    moduleId,      // (optional, string) the module identifier naming the module being defined dependencies,  // (optional, array of strings) module identifiers giving the modules to load before calling factory factory        // (any) describes how to create the value for the module )

 If factory is a function, then the module value is created by applying the function to the values of the modules implied by the dependency vector; otherwise, the module value is taken to be the value of factory directly.
 Though not prohibited, it would be odd to include a dependencies argument when the factory argument is not a function.
-However, if such dependencies are included, they will be resolved before the module value is created as given by the factory argument.
-Just like require assuming the AMD API and no Dojo backcompat extensions, define is asynchronous and returns immediately.
+However, whenever such dependencies are included, they will be resolved before the module value is created as given by the factory argument.
+Just like require, assuming the AMD API and no Dojo backcompat extensions, define is asynchronous and returns immediately.
+Lastly, if just factory is given and it is a function, then some special semantics are implied; I'll discuss this in xxx.

 Note carefully: define does *not* directly create a module value.
 The purpose of define is to inform the loader how to create a module value and enter a (module identifier, module value) pair into the module namespare when the given